-- The takeaway from this week’s episode is … you can “get through” anything once you have a reliable system to rely on.
+- The takeaway from this episode is … you can “get through” anything once you have a reliable system to do it.

 - Here’s what this will do for you … you will no longer be intimidated by the challenges in your life.